Hands

 • This is not the only song on the album that deals with the subject matter of overworking.
 Jules De Martino of the Ting Tings told the NME: "Our A&R man (Mike Pickering) came round to have a listen to some of the stuff we'd been working on.
 We played him 'Hands,' which is about working too hard, then 'Day To Day', similar theme, then 'Help'… By the fourth track he was like, 'Ok, I think I see what this record is about…"

-• The song was meant to be an underground, white label-only release and the duo were upset when it ended up being playlisted on BBC Radio 1.
+• The song was meant to be an underground, white label-only release, but The Ting Tings' label, Columbia, got it playlisted on BBC Radio 1, to the duo's chagrin.

 Comments